 Nirmala at her farm in New York's Hudson Valley

-In 2003, she began a spice company, fusing cultures through food that has today become a global lifestyle organization.
-Nirmala has traveled the world, visiting more than 167 countries, connecting with cultures and procuring spices from small farmers and educating and empowering abused orphans, and envisioning a global enterprise.
+In 2003, she began Nirmala's Kitchen procuring spices from small farm holders and fusing cultures through food that has today become a global lifestyle organization.
+Nirmala has traveled the world, visiting more than 185 countries, fostering connections between, farmers, indigenous communities and educating and empowering sexually abused orphans.

-Nirmala was the first Asian woman to sit on the Board of the Fancy Food Show (Specialty Food Assoc.) and served as chairwoman for the SFA’s Diversity Council.
+A Global Advocate for mentoring women-owned and diverse businesses and entrepreneurs, Nirmala was the first and youngest Asian woman to sit on the Board of the Specialty Food Association (SFA).
+She also served as chairwoman for the SFA’s Diversity Council.

-She has been invited to speak about global cultures, history, and future of foods, sustainable agriculture, Ayurveda and Vastu Shastra for Bard, Harvard University, Smithsonian and American Museum of Natural History.
+She has been invited to speak about global cultures, history, mindfulness, future of foods, sustainable agriculture, Ayurveda and Vastu Shastra for Bard, Harvard University, Smithsonian, Field, American Museum of Natural History and many other Academic institutions across the globe.

-Her television show "Nirmala's Spice World" (ZLiving- ZEE Network) is globally syndicated in eight languages and she uses it as a platform to share her genuine and authentic message of positive change through mindful Ayurvedic living.
-In the shows, Nirmala opens her spice library connecting East meets West through food, culture, tradition, and beauty with our environment, family, and friends for optimum and mindful living in our modern world.
+Her television show "Nirmala's Spice World" (ZLiving- ZEE Network)- in it's 5th Season- is globally syndicated in eight languages and she uses it as a platform to share her genuine and authentic message of positive change through mindful Ayurvedic living.
+In her global lifestyle shows, Nirmala opens her spice library connecting East meets West through food, culture, tradition, and beauty with our environment, family, and friends for optimum and mindful living in our modern world.

-Nirmala has been featured in The New York Times, Bon Appetit, O: The Oprah Magazine, Better Homes and Gardens, Food & Wine and numerous other publications.
-She has appeared on Martha Stewart, The Today Show, CNN, and The CBS Early Show.
+Nirmala has been featured in The New York Times, Bon Appetit, O: The Oprah Magazine, Better Homes and Gardens, Food & Wine and hundreds of other publications.
+She has appeared on Martha Stewart, WABC, CNBC, The Today Show, GMA, CNN, MSNBC, and The CBS Early Show.

 Nirmala is the author of several travel memoir cookbooks with in-depth historic and cultural culinary influences on over 65 countries, fun anecdotes of her Global Escapades and menu style recipes for home-cooks and busy moms to enjoy in the comforts of home.